ip-num-tools/ristex/README.md

 ## RISTEX

-Ristex is a parser combinator library for parsing the RIr STatistics EXchange files.
-In theory it should work with the files published by all regional internet registry, in practice, it has only been used with files published by RIPE NCC.
+Ristex is a parser combinator library for parsing the **RI**R **St**atistics **Ex**change files.
+In theory it should work with the files published by all regional internet registry, in practice, it has only been used with files published by
+RIPE NCC.

 A description of the RIR statistics exchange format, published by RIPE NCC can be found [here](https://ftp.ripe.net/pub/stats/ripencc/RIR-Statistics-Exchange-Format.txt).

 Ristex uses [Atto](http://tpolecat.github.io/atto/), which is a compact, pure-functional, incremental text parsing library for Scala.

 Ristex essentially extends Atto, and makes no attempt to abstract it away, hence all of Atto's API is available for use once you import `io.geekabyte.parsers.RirstexApi._`